cyrilletuzi/vscode-angular-schematics/README.md

 - no selector & entry: `"ngschematics.runtimeComponentTypes": ["Custom"]`
 - entry & shadow: `"ngschematics.elementComponentTypes": ["Custom"]`

-#### Default `Component` suffix
+#### Default suffix

-If you use the default `Component` suffix only for your pure presentation components, add this config:
+If you use the default `Component` suffix only for your pure presentation components, configure your VS Code preferences like this:
 `"ngschematics.pureComponentTypes": ["Component"]`

 This is a good practice but not the default configuration, as `Component` is the default suffix,